 Quality Improvement Organizations have a group of doctors and other health care professionals who are paid by Medicare to check on and help improve the quality of care for people with Medicare.
-Quality Improvement Organizations are independent organizations.
-They are not connected with our plan.
+Quality Improvement Organizations are independent organization.
+It is not connected with our plan.